Posted by: Northwest Eye in General on November 30, 2025

 - Steering clear of screens before bedtime

 These small changes can make a significant difference.
-If you experience ongoing blurry vision or other symptoms, it’s essential to seek at Northwest Eye.
+If you experience ongoing blurry vision or other symptoms, it’s essential to seek expert medical assistance at Northwest Eye.
 We are here to help you through this process.

 Allergens and Irritants: Hidden Triggers of Blurry Eyes

-Allergens such as pollen, dust mites, and pet dander can greatly impact your , causing inflammation and irritation, which often leads to , especially after waking up.
-It’s important to know that about 44% of people with find their .
+Allergens such as pollen, dust mites, and pet dander can greatly impact your eye health, causing inflammation and irritation, which often leads to eyes blurry in the morning, especially after waking up.
+It’s important to know that about 44% of people with ocular allergy find their symptoms triggered by pollen.
 Environmental irritants, such as smoke and strong odors, can make these symptoms even worse.
-We understand that dealing with these triggers can be frustrating, so here are some :
+We understand that dealing with these triggers can be frustrating, so here are some strategies to help you reduce your exposure:

 - Use air purifiers to filter out airborne allergens.